Data-driven system analysis of nonlinear systems using polynomial approximation: Data-driven dissipativity verification for nonlinear systems

 Since $p_i(x,u)\leq0$ by \eqref{Constraints}, $p_\text{sec}(\xi,\dot{x},A)\leq0$ by \eqref{Envelop1}, and $\star^T\varDelta_*\cdot ^T\preceq0$ by \eqref{Setmem}, the generalized S-procedure of Proposition~\ref{SOSRelaxation} implies

 for all $\left(\xi,\dot{x}\right)\in E(f)$.
-Given that \eqref{DissiInqu} corresponds to \eqref{dissipativityInqu} for $\lambda(x)=m(x)\mathcal{X}m(x)$ and $G(f)\subseteq E(f)$, the claim is proven. \end{proof}
+Given that \eqref{DissiInqu} corresponds to \eqref{dissipativityInqu} for $\lambda(x)=m(x)^T\mathcal{X}m(x)$ and $G(f)\subseteq E(f)$, the claim is proven. \end{proof}

 Note that the rank condition of $\tilde{Z}$ depends on the TP as $z(x,u)$ includes $\omega$.
-In view of \cite{Ellipsoid_DePersis}, this rank condition can be seen as a persistence of excitation condition.
-As indicated in Remark~\ref{RmkPriorKnow}, it might be beneficial to exploit prior knowledge on $f$ by polynomial sector bounds as \eqref{PolySecf1} and set-memberships as \eqref{SetMemfj}.
+In view of \cite{Ellipsoid_DePersis}, this rank condition can be seen as a persistence of excitation condition of the data.
+Since $\Psi$ is linear regarding $\mathcal{X},t_1,\dots,t_{n_p},\tau_{\text{sec}}$, and $\tau_{\text{sm}}$, these parameters can be optimized to render $\Psi$ an SOS matrix using standard SOS optimization.
+The vector $m(x)$ contains usually monomials of $x$ where their degree can iteratively be increased to refine the system property.
+As indicated in Section~\ref{Sec_Improv}, it might be beneficial to exploit prior knowledge on $f$ by polynomial sector bounds as \eqref{PolySecf1} and set-memberships as \eqref{SetMemfj}.
 These can analogously be employed in Theorem~\ref{ThmDissi} by the generalized S-procedure.
 We finally summarize the data-driven verification of dissipativity from data in Algorithm~\ref{Algorithm2}.